100+ Sinking Funds Categories to Help You Master Budgeting

 In simpler terms, sinking funds are a form of planned saving for planned spending.

-So here’s a simple sinking funds example.
-Say that you want to save $1,000 for Christmas.
-You set up a sinking fund for Christmas savings and add $100 each month, starting with February.
+Here’s a simple sinking funds example.
+Say that you want to save $1,000 for Christmas gifts.
+You set up a sinking fund for Christmas savings and add $100 each month, starting in February.
 By November, you’ll have $1,000 in savings that you can now spend on holiday shopping.

 In accounting, the sinking funds definition is a little different.
 A sinking fund is used to hold cash in reserve to pay off debt, replace wasting assets or cover future expenses.